Harvey Britt Page

 Eight rounds in the aft transmission, pressure gone and landing in Indian country.
 Bullet

 bouncer under the rudder pedals taking three AK-47 rounds.
-Dog house and some of it’s
+Dog house and some of its

 contents swiss cheesed by an exploding round . . .
 Arty round impact under the rotor